billschnoebelen/onshape-mern-oauth-external/Readme.md

   </p>

   <p>
   Onshape is used for Authentication .
-Based on the Authentication , the react-router handles the Authorization and routes the user to the appropriate route. <u>This is a very simple example and should not be used for production.</u>
+Based on the Authentication , the react-router handles the Authorization and routes the user to the appropriate route. <b>This is a very simple example and should not be used for production.</b>
   </p>

   <p>